OSLC/developing-oslc-applications/_harp/eclipse_lyo/toolchain-modelling-workshop.md

 relevance to the tool-chain, including the definition of *Resources* and *Resource Properties* that form each *Domain Specification*.

 The instructions below explain how to define your domains within the same toolchain model.
-Lyo Designer also allows you to import and reuse existing Domain Specification models, as instructed under the [User Manual for Domain Specification Modelling](./user-manual-for-toolchain-modelling)
+Lyo Designer also allows you to import and reuse existing Domain Specification models, as instructed under the [Domain Specification Modelling Workshop](domain-specification-modelling-workshop)

 ![An example domain specification diagram](./images/LyoToolchainModel-SpecificationDiagram.png "An example domain specification diagram")